openSUSE/news-o-o/_posts/2011-11-19-opensuse-12-1-launch-feedback.markdown

 openSUSE 12.1 was launched on Wednesday and it's time to look back at the successful launch of a great distribution.

-We've seen a lot of positive feedback regarding openSUSE 12.1 via [press](http://en.opensuse.org/In_the_press), social networks, blogs etc. The interest in social media is significant with good conversations and new members, our [facebook group](http://www.facebook.com/group.php?gid=2256834487) has grown the last weeks by several hundred new members, the followers of our [@openSUSE twitter](http://twitter.com/#!/openSUSE) increase and the recently launchedÂ [ Google+ page ](https://plus.google.com/110312141834246266844/)is in the circles of over 3200 people.
+We've seen a lot of positive feedback regarding openSUSE 12.1 via [press](http://en.opensuse.org/In_the_press), social networks, blogs etc. The interest in social media is significant with good conversations and new members, our [facebook group](http://www.facebook.com/group.php?gid=2256834487) has grown the last weeks by several hundred new members, the followers of our [@openSUSE twitter](http://twitter.com/#!/openSUSE) increase and the recently launched [ Google+ page ](https://plus.google.com/110312141834246266844/)is in the circles of over 3200 people.

 Looking over twitter messages directed to our[ @openSUSE](http://twitter.com/openSUSE) account, here're just a few comments about openSUSE 12.1: